almet/infuse/README.rst

     $ pip install -r requirements.txt

-However, it will be needed to install manually mongodb (the server), rabbitmq (the queue manager) and jpype (a python/java bridge).
+However, it will be needed to install manually mongodb (the server) and jpype (a python/java bridge).
 Similarly, you will need to install numpy before running `pip install` as `scikits.learn` depends on it.